 “Introducing Mnova StereoFitter, an integrated workflow for conformational and configurational analysis of small molecules in solution”

-Our colleague Dr. Mark Dixon will demonstrate a new capability to elucidate 3D structures using a comprehensive set of tools integrated together as a plugin for Mnova NMR.
+Our colleague Dr. Mark Dixon demonstrated a new capability to elucidate 3D structures using a comprehensive set of tools integrated together as a plugin for Mnova NMR.

 This webinar will demonstrate a new capability for chemists to elucidate 3D structure of their molecules for themselves, using a comprehensive set of tools integrated together as a plugin for Mnova NMR.
 Using readily available NMR constraints it will be shown how simple it is to extract a best-fit from a set of conformers or stereoisomers in a very short amount of time.